[ register ] user: pass:

 8. William Prentice.

-2. James Reid Prentice, b.
-24 Jun 1857 Coylton, Ayrshire, Scotland, and d. in East Taieri, New Zealand..
+2. James Reid Prentice, born 24 Jun 1857, in Coylton, Ayrshire, Scotland, and died on 25 Feb 1936, in East Taieri, New Zealand.
 Coylton lies about 5-6 miles ESE of the coastal town of Ayr and is about 30-40 miles SW of Glasgow.

-2. Mabel Prentice.
-Mabel was interesting; she never married, was personality on Stewart Island (the southernmost and smallest of the 3 main NZ islands) and travelled widely for several decades, having many adventures, and sought out Prentice relatives in Scotland (no details).
-We received a copy of Beverley Osborn's email of 18 Oct 2012 which read as follows:
+Mabel was interesting; she never married, was a personality on Stewart Island (the southernmost and smallest of the 3 main NZ islands) and travelled widely for several decades, having many adventures, and sought out Prentice relatives in Scotland (no details).

 I received an enquiry today about where Mab Prentice would have been buried.
 I know she died at Kaikoura Hospital and that must have been in the early 80-s The Stewart Island museum is collecting information about her, since she was such a great personality here.
 She was a close friend and neighbour of mine when I had a young family and I've got a vague memory that there must have been a memorial service for her here and that I taped it to send to Alison Dodds, with whom she shared ownership of "The Camp" at Ryan's Creek.
 She's definitely not in the cemetery records here.